-CLASS DV_ORDINAL

-Purpose Models rankings and scores, e.g. pain, Apgar values, etc, where there is a) implied ordering, b) no implication that the distance between each value is constant, and c) the total number of values is finite.

-Use Used for recording any clinical datum which is customarily recorded using symbolic values.
+CLASS D V_ORDINAL Purpose Models rankings and scores, e.g. pain, Apgar values, etc, where there is a) implied ordering, b) no implication that the distance between each value is constant, and c) the total number of values is finite.
+Note that although the term 'ordinal' in mathematics means natural numbers only, here any integer is allowed, since negative and zero values are often used by medical professionals for values around a neutral point.
+Examples of sets of ordinal values: -3, -2, -1, 0, 1, 2, 3 reflex respond 0, 1, 2 Apgar values ise values Use Used for recording any clinical datum which is customarily recorded using symbolic values.
 Example: the results on a urinalysis strip, e.g. {neg, trace, +, ++, +++} are used for leucocytes, protein, nitrites etc; for non-haemolysed blood {neg, trace, moderate}; for haemolysed blood {neg, trace, small, moderate, large}.

-ISO 18308 STR 3.2

-HL7 Quantity (QTY)

-Inherit DV_ORDERED

-CLASS DV_ORDINAL Attributes Signature Meaning value: Integer ordinal position in enumeration of values. symbol: DV_CODED_TEXT Coded textual representation of this value in the enumeration, which may be strings made from "+" symbols, or other enumerations of terms such as "mild", "moderate", "severe", or even the same number series as the values, e.g. "1", "2", "3".
-Functions Signature Meaning limits: REFERENCE_RANGE <dv_ordinal></dv_ordinal> limits of the ordinal enumeration, to allow comparison of an ordinal value to its limits. infix '<' (other: like Current): Boolean ensure value < other.value implies Result True if types are the same and values compare is_strictly_comparable_to (other: like Current): Boolean ensure symbol.is_comparable (other.symbol) implies Result True if symbols come from same vocabulary, assuming the vocabulary is a subset or value range, e.g. "urine:protein".
-Invariants Value_valid: value > 0 Symbol_exists: symbol /= Void Limits_valid: limits /= Void and then limits.meaning.is_equal("limits") Reference_range_valid: reference_ranges /= Void and then reference_ranges.has(limits)
+ISO 18308 STR 3.2 HL7 Quantity (QTY) Inherit DV_ORDERED Attributes Signature Meaning 11 value: Integer Value in ordered enumeration of values.
+Any integer value can be used.
+11 symbol: DV_CODED_TEXT Coded textual representation of this value in the enumeration, which may be strings made from "+" symbols, or other enumerations of terms such as "mild", "moderate", "severe", or even the same number series as the values, e.g. "1", "2", "3".
+Codes come from archetype.
+Functions Signature Meaning limits: REFERENCE_RANGE <dv_ordinal></dv_ordinal> limits of the ordinal enumeration, to allow comparison of an ordinal value to its limits. infix '<' (other: like Current): Boolean ensure value < other.value implies Result True if types are the same and values compare

+CLASS DV_ORDINAL is_strictly_comparable_to (other: like Current): Boolean ensure symbol.is_comparable (other.symbol) implies Result True if symbols come from same vocabulary, assuming the vocabulary is a subset or value range, e.g. "urine:protein".
+Invariants Symbol_exists: symbol /= Void Limits_valid: limits /= Void and then limits.meaning.is_equal("limits") Reference_range_valid: other_reference_ranges /= Void and then other_reference_ranges.has(limits)